MarkZsombor/tiny-app/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node tiny-app.js` command.

+## Features and Functionality

+After registering an account, users can create short urls that will be associated with their account.
+These urls can be shared anywhere.

+Client-side session management (implemented using cookie-sessions) makes the application stateful without compromising security.
+Bcrypt is used for password encryption to ensure the protection of user information.